garrandall/popular-music-data/tracks/blood-red-and-goin--down-tanya-tucker.md

 That Georgia sun was blood red and goin' down

 With dusty teardrops on his face
-My daddy cried an' big steps he was takin'
+My daddy cried and big steps he was takin'
 Halfway runnin' to keep up
 My shorter legs were so tired and shakin'